MicrosoftDocs/power-automate-docs/articles/process-mining-share.md

 ## Share a process with a viewer

   Adding a viewer to a process shares analytics and insights with other people.
-If the analytics have not been generated, the viewer would land on the process details page instead.
 A viewer can perform the following actions:

 - View the process details.